ParsaAlizadeh/universal-parser-tool/README.md

 ## Install

-Simple and straight.
-Make sure you have `python3` and `pip3`.
+Make sure you have `python3.6+` and `pip`.
 Then install using this command.

 ```
-$ pip3 install universal-parser-tool
+$ pip install universal-parser-tool
 ```

 This script needs selenium to login services.
 The python library will be added by default if you use the above command.